-Introduction

-Summary

-A. Business and Performance -

-A.1 Business 6

-A.2 Underwriting Performance

-A.3 Investment Performance

-A.4 Performance of Other Activities

-A.5 Any other Information

-B. System of Governance

-B.1 General Information on the System of Governance

-B.2 Fit and Proper Requirements

-B.3 Risk Management System including the Own Risk and Solvency Assessment

-B.4 Internal Control System

-B.5 Internal Audit Function

-B.6 Actuarial Function

-B.7 Outsourcing

-B.8 Any other Information

-C. Risk Profile

-C.1 Underwriting Risk

-C.2 Market Risk

-C.3 Credit Risk

-C.4 Liquidity Risk

-C.5 Operational Risk

-C.7 Any other Information

-D. Valuation for Solvency Purposes

-D.1 Assets

-D.2 Technical Provisions

-D.3 Other Liabilities

-D.4 Alternative Methods for Valuation

-D.5 Any other Information

-E. Capital Management

-E.1 Own Funds

-E.2 Solvency Capital Requirement and Minimum Capital Requirement

-E.3 Use of the Duration-based Equity Risk Sub-module in the Calculation of the SCR

-E.4 Differences between the Standard Formula and any Internal Model Used

-E.5 Non-compliance with the MCR and Non-compliance with the SCR

-E.6 Any other Information

-Appendix, Quantitative Reporting Templates (QRTs)
+Introduction 3 Summary 4 A summary of the material changes during the period can be found below for each of the SFCR part s4 A. Business and Performance A.1 Business A.2 Underwriting Performance A.3 Investment Performance A.4 Performance of Other Activities A.5 Any other Information 6 9 11 B. System of Governance B.1 General Information on the System of Governance B.2 Fit and Proper Requirements B.3 Risk Management System including the Own Risk and Solvency Assessment B.4 Internal Control System B.5 Internal Audit Function B.6 Actuarial Function B.7 Outsourcing B.8 Any other Information 15 20 21 26 28 30 C. Risk Profile C.1 Underwriting Risk 34 41 45 47 D. Valuation for Solvency Purposes D.1 Assets D.2 Technical Provisions D.3 Other Liabilities D.4 Alternative Methods for Valuation D.5 Any other Information 55 64 67 E. Capital Management E.1 Own Funds E.2 Solvency Capital Requirement and Minimum Capital Requirement E.3 Use of the Duration-based Equity Risk Sub-module in the Calculation of the SCR E.4 Differences between the Standard Formula and any Internal Model Used E.5 Non-compliance with the MCR and Non-compliance with the SCR E.6 Any other Information 71 75 77 78 81 Appendix.
+Quantitative Reporting Templates (QRTs) 83